croffler/hugo-test/site/content/sbp/spring-data-overview.markdown

 ## Local cache

-A `Local Cache` is a Client Side Cache that maintains a subset of the master Spaceâ€™s data based on the client applicationâ€™s recent activity.
+A `Local Cache` is a Client Side Cache that maintains a subset of the master Space's data based on the client application's recent activity.
 The local cache is created empty, and whenever the client application executes a query the local cache first tries to fulfill it from the cache, otherwise it executes it on the master Space and caches the result locally for future queries.

 {{%refer%}}
 To find out more about Local Cache and it's configuration, refer to [Local Cache Reference]({{%latestjavaurl%}}/local-cache.html).